google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • No 240V split-phase

-• App is functional but not as polished as Jackery's
+• App functional but less polished than Jackery's

 Real-World Usage Notes

-The AC180 fixes the biggest complaint about the EB70S: slow charging.
-The AC180 charges from 0-80% in 1.5 hours and fully charges in 2 hours — on par with the EcoFlow Delta 2 and much faster than the EB70S's 4-5 hour slog.
+The AC180 fixes the biggest complaint about Bluetti's older EB70S: slow charging.
+The AC180 hits 0-80% in just 45 minutes and full in 1 hour — on par with EcoFlow's fastest stations and a massive upgrade from the EB70S's 4-5 hour slog.
+The 1,440W AC input is class-leading at this price.

 The 38 lb weight is noticeable.
-It's manageable for one person, but you won't want to carry it far.
-For RV use or home backup where it sits in one place, that's fine.
-For camping where you're moving it around, the Delta 2's 27 lbs is noticeably easier.
+For RV or home backup where it stays in one spot, that's fine.
+For camping where you're moving it frequently, the Delta 2's 27 lbs is noticeably more convenient.

-The AC180 supports UPS mode with a 20ms switchover.
-Bluetti doesn't certify it for sensitive electronics, but in testing, it worked fine for routers, computers, and CPAP machines.
-For truly sensitive gear, stick with the EcoFlow Delta Pro 3's 10ms certified UPS.
+The AC180 supports UPS mode with a 20ms switchover — works reliably for routers, computers, and CPAP machines.
+For truly sensitive electronics, the EcoFlow Delta Pro 3's 10ms certified UPS is the safer choice.

 Where to Buy